 Click on the More tab to the right of Summary, Positions, … and then the Analysis menu option.

-This sends you to Fidelity GPS, which stands for Guided Portfolio Summary.
-Fidelity GPS analyzes all investment accounts you have in Full View.
+This sends you to a Guided Portfolio Summary, which examines all investment accounts you have in Full View.
 This makes it worthwhile to add your non-Fidelity accounts in Full View.

 The analysis is only based on holdings.
-It doesn’t include personal investment performance.
+It doesn’t include transactions or investment performance.

 Stock Analysis

-Stock Analysis shows you a Morningstar Instant X-Ray type of style box breakdown compared to the total stock market.
+Stock Analysis displays a Morningstar-type style box breakdown compared to the total stock market.

 Fixed Income Analysis